 We have the only program in the country that allows patients with pancreatic cancer to donate their bodies for research.
-If you or your family are interested please call Dr. Sasson or Karen Taylor at the number listed above for a free consultation.

 Based at the Eppley Institute, the mission of the PCCR is to unite centers with expertise in pancreatic cancer research.
 The registry is set to facilitate the uniform collection of critical information and biological samples to develop prevention and treatment strategies against this devastating disease.

-Using modern techniques of molecular biology, biochemistry, cell biology and immunology, Dr. Hollingsworth and his colleagues work towards finding new therapies and methods of detecting pancreatic diseases.
+Using modern techniques of molecular biology, biochemistry, cell biology and immunology, UNMC’s Dr. Hollingsworth and his colleagues work towards finding new therapies and methods of detecting pancreatic diseases.
 Several of Dr. Hollingsworth’s main projects center on the study of MUC1, a glycoprotein which scientists believe plays an important role in the normal function of the pancreas.
 These studies shed light on the development of new antibodies and tumor vaccines for uses that target known tumor-associated antigens.

 Dr. Hollingsworth is a professor in the Department of Biochemistry and Molecular Biology and the Department of Pathology and Microbiology.
 He earned his Ph.D. in 1982 from Wake Forest University in Winston-Salem, N.C.

-The Section of Gynecologic Oncology provides comprehensive care for women with neoplasms of the reproductive system.
+The Department of Gynecologic Oncology provides comprehensive care for women with neoplasms of the reproductive system.
 In addition to the provision of advanced medical care, there is an emphasis on the holistic approach to cancer.
 There is emphasis on quality-of-life issues including an appreciation for the patient’s body image and femininity.
 Emotional support for the patient and her family is provided as she and her family cope with her cancer diagnosis and treatment.
-The care of the patient and her family is enhanced by cooperative relationships with other disciplines involved in cancer care, including medical oncology, radiation therapy, urology, orthopedics, nutrition, social work, and others within the The Nebraska Medical Center community.
+The care of the patient and her family is enhanced by cooperative relationships with other disciplines involved in cancer care, including medical oncology, radiation therapy, urology, orthopedics, nutrition, social work, and others within the Nebraska Medicine community.